LunarVim/LunarVim/README.md

 **HIGH PRIORITY**

-Move user config into `config.lua` ts-comment string for react update lang-servers to use LspInstall
+Move user config into `config.lua` ts-comment string for react

 From here I will update for bug fixes and implement low priority features when I have time